JaysonSunshine/JaysonSunshine.github.io/README.md

-# blutz.github.io
+This is a fork of # blutz.github.io.
+Very clean interface I wanted to use until I update with my own.
+Thank you, Byron Lutz.

-My personal webpage with my portfolio, resume, contact info, class notes, and more.
+My personal webpage with my portfolio, resume, contact info, interests, and more.

-If you want to add/change any of the class notes, please submit a pull request.